kidereo/oc-p009/README.md

 1. Bug report - Bills: Missing sorting function.
 Fix: Added `orderBillsByDate()` in `./src/containers/Bills.js` to apply to data in `./src/views/BillsUI.js`.
 2. Bug report - Login: Erroneous copy/paste of `e.target.querySelector()` inside `handleSubmitAdmin()` function.
 Fix: Changed selectors to `input[data-testid="admin-email-input"]` and `input[data-testid="admin-password-input"]`.
 3. Bug Hunt - Bills: Missing file extension validation.
 Fix: Added `if() else` inspection inside `handleChangeFile()` function in `./src/containers/NewBill.js`.
 4. Bug Hunt - Dashboard: Missing dropdown state determination.
-Fix: Added `dropdownState` property in `./src/containers/Dashboard.js` to determine if the dropdown is unfurled end execute code in the `handleShowTickets()` function.
-Note: At least 3 tests in the `Given I am connected as an Admin` suite in `./src/__tests__/Dashboard.js` will fail due to failure to pass appropriate `getByTestId()` in relevant DOMs.
+Fix: Added `dropdownState` property in `./src/containers/Dashboard.js` to determine if the dropdown is unfurled and execute code in the `handleShowTickets()` function.
+Attention: At least 3 tests in the `Given I am connected as an Admin` suite could fail due to failure to pass appropriate `getByTestId()` in relevant DOMs.
+These have been fixed in `./src/__tests__/Dashboard.js` and prefixed with `//TEST EDITED AFTER [Bug Hunt] - Dashboard RESOLUTION`.

 ## Comment lancer l'application en local ?